livechat/livechat-public-docs/authorization/_notes.md

 There is currently a limit of 25 refresh tokens per client per user.
 When limit is reached, the oldest token is automaticaly revoked (with rabbitmq publishing).

 Another limitation is 3 redirects in 30 seconds to Livechat OAuth 2.0 server per client per user.
-When limit is reached, server redirects to error page with `too_many_redirects` error detail (https://github.com/livechat/livechat-docs/blob/master/livechat3/sso-api/errors.md#authorization-exception-details).
+When limit is reached, server redirects to error page with `too_many_redirects` error detail.

 ## Redirect URI considerations